eriklupander/pathtracer-ocl/README.md

 go run cmd/pt/main.go --samples 2048 --aperture 0.15 --focal-length 1.6 --width 1280 --height 960
 ```

 Note!
-The project probably only works on AMD64 since there's some leftover PLAN9 assembly generated from C AVX2 instrinsics, which is unlikely to work well on M1 Macs with ARM CPUs.
+The project probably only works on AMD64 CPUs since there's some leftover PLAN9 assembly generated from C AVX2 instrinsics, which is unlikely to work well on M1 Macs with ARM CPUs.

 ### Listing and selecting a device
 Not all OpenCL devices are created equal.
 On the author's semi-ancient MacBook Pro 2014, running `go run cmd/pt/main.go --list-devices` yields: